YuriSoma/holbertonschool-low_level_programming/argc_argv/README.md

-This is a directory for all tasks of Holberton School "C - argc, argv"
+This is a directory for all tasks of Holberton School "C - argc, argv".